 The Romans are recognized as developing cheese-making techniques and would have brought them to Spain during its colonization in the 2nd century BC.
 It is likely, on the other hand, that cheese was being produced in Spain even prior to their arrival.
 During the Middle Ages, cheese consumption was fairly widespread; in monasteries, the production of some of the best-known cheeses originated.
 Shepherds generalized cheese production as it was one of the most bountiful products available.

-With this history it may seem a bit surprising that Spanish cheese has not penetrated the world table as have those of France or Italy.
-Not really a big surprise.
+With this history, it may seem a bit surprising that Spanish cheese has not penetrated the world table as have those of France or Italy.
 Franco’s dictatorship (post-Spanish Civil War) outlawed the production of artisan cheeses as a snub to modernization and industrialization.
 Fortunately, as was true with wine-makers during prohibition in the US, many cheese-makers went underground and continued to create and perfect their craft.
 After Franco’s death in 1975, these artisans were able to come out of “hiding” and revive their traditions; and we are the better for it.
 Unfortunately, many cheeses disappeared completely as a result of Franco’s restrictions, but we have been left with a plethora of amazing ones from which to choose.

 When Spain was in the process of joining the European Union it began introducing the “Denominación de Origen” to classify premium food products (much like that of the Spanish wine industry).
 Of the more than 100 Spanish cheeses currently in production 27 have been designated as “Denominación de Origen Protegida” (DOP) or “Indicaciones Geográficas Protegidas” (IGP) (Source: Gobierno de España).
 Each board regulates the geographical environment, the raw materials and products produced, and the human influence in the finished product.
 Finally, each product of a DO is labeled with the DO logo and a number, making each cheese a unique item.